Subscribe

 Why do F1 cars spark?

-Formula 1 cars have what’s known as a plank underneath the car, which runs from the rear of the car up to just before the front wheels.
-The plank was introduced by the FIA as a way to try to reduce under-body aerodynamics, as well as prevent the car from bottoming out on the straights.
+F1 cars have a plank underneath, which runs from the rear to just before the front wheels.
+It was introduced by the FIA to reduce under-body aerodynamics - though this is no longer the case due to the introduction of ground-effect cars in 2022 - as well as prevent the car from bottoming out on the straights.
+'Bottoming out' occurring when the underbody of an F1 car hits the track surface.

-While one might expect it to be made of carbon fibre or another highly-specialised material, it’s actually made out of a wood material called Jabroc.
-This is made out of beechwood built in a composite process, with veneers and resin used on each layer.
+An F1 plank is made out of Jabroc, which comes from beechwood built in a composite process, with veneers and resin used on each layer.

 The sparks on F1 cars come from titanium skid blocks which are embedded within the plank.
-The skid blocks exist to prevent the plank from getting damaged, and they protrude out from the plank itself by no more than 3mm.
+An F1 skid block exists to prevent the plank from getting damaged, and they protrude out from the plank itself by no more than 3mm.
 When the car 'bottoms out' the skid blocks hit the ground first, creating a shower of sparks behind the car in the process.

-Titanium skid blocks were originally used in the 1980s and 1990s, and were reintroduced to Formula 1 in 2015.
+Titanium skid blocks were originally used in the 1980s and 1990s, and were reintroduced to F1 in 2015.

 Sebastian Vettel's Aston Martin sparks as it climbs Eau Rouge at Spa